brycederriso/pomodoro/README.md

 The buzzer to let you know that a task is done is separate from the actual completion of it.
 The task is complete when you write your check mark down.
 We know from video games that we can provide feedback + dopamine to someone with sound, lights, whatever.
-So, I think it would be nice to provide something a little nicer than "BUZZZZZZZZZ" and a (metaphorical) slap on the ass.
+So, I think it would be nice to provide something a little nicer than "BUZZZZZZZZZ".

 Part of that would be to separate the completion of the *timer* from the completion of the *task*.
 This opens us up further to [overlearning](https://en.wikipedia.org/wiki/Overlearning) as well.